gomorpheus/morpheus-docs/getting_started/guides/vmware_guide.rst

 Installation & Setup
 ^^^^^^^^^^^^^^^^^^^^

 In the simplest configuration, Morpheus needs one appliance server which will contain all the components necessary to orchestrate virtual machines and containers.
 Full requirements, including storage and networking considerations, can be found in Morpheus documentation `here <https://docs.morpheusdata.com/en/4.1.0/getting_started/requirements/requirements.html#requirements>`_.
 In order to provision any new instances, hosts, or applications, (or convert any discovered resources to managed resources) you will need a valid license.
 If you don't have one, you can request a lab license for free at `Morpheus Hub <https://www.morpheushub.com>`_.
-Once obtained, the license can be applied in Administration > Settings > LICENSE.
+Once obtained, the license can be applied in |AdmSetLic|.

 Groups
 ^^^^^^